OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 ## Using Windows

 The Omega can use the SCP file protocol to transfer files wirelessly.
+SCP stands for Secure Copy, and is based SSH (Secure Shell).

 In this tutorial we're going to use WinSCP to transfer our files.

-[//]: # (reminder about apple's bonjour maybe a link to a install/download page)
+> You'll need to have Apple's Bonjour Service in order to connect to the Omega's hostname.
+You can download Apple's Bonjour on [their website](https://support.apple.com/kb/DL999?viewlocal=en_US&local=en_US)

 ### What is WinSCP?

 WinSCP is an open source free SFTP client, FTP client, WebDAV client and SCP client for Windows.
 Its main function is file transfer between a local and a remote computer.
 Beyond this, WinSCP offers scripting and basic file manager functionality.

 In short, it makes creating & updating files on your Omega a lot easier!

-// TODO: mention scp is based on ssh

 ### Getting Started